-What to do if the baby is choking: First aid for choking infant
+What to do if a baby is choking: first aid for choking infants

 If infants are choking, they may not be able to make any noise to let you know.
 Learning this basic first aid could help save a child’s life.